geugenm/modern-lab-applets/README.md

 ### Note
 - This script is intended for Unix & Windows systems and may not work correctly on other operating systems.

-### How to Use
-1. Clone this repository.
-2. Install the CheerpJ plugin.
-3. Run the script using the command mentioned above.
-4. Every time you go to a page with applet just wait for the loading.
-As it applets and slow java, so it might take u even a minute to wait.

 ### How does it work?
 The Java runtime invokes an interceptor and converter to WebAssembly.
 This process allows Java to be compiled to WebAssembly and run in a web browser.
 WebAssembly is a binary format that enables the execution of code by modern web browsers at near-native speeds.
 When a web page loads a WebAssembly module, the browser downloads the module's binary file and compiles it to machine code using a virtual machine called the WebAssembly Runtime, which is integrated into the browser's JavaScript engine